The Nature of Middle-earth: Reception

 redundant, confusing, and contradictory."
 Kane states that Hostetter "appears to overstep his role as editor" by presenting the materials according to his personal point of view.
 In particular, having quoted Tolkien's remark that The Lord of the Rings was fundamentally religious and Catholic (twice, at the start of Part 2 and in the first appendix), Hostetter argues that the description applies to the whole of the legendarium.
 Kane calls this contrary to Christopher Tolkien's editorial practice, and "a blatant statement of intent".
 He quotes Verlyn Flieger's remark that Tolkien's work reflects the two sides of his nature; the work can be seen both "as Catholic [and] not Christian".

 The historian Bradley J. Birzer wrote in the National Review that this "new volume confirms that Tolkien was the 20th century's greatest mythmaker, and that his mythology will—if there is justice in the world—rank someday with that of Homer, Virgil, and Dante.
 Just as Homer gave us profound insights into the Greek world, Virgil into the Roman world, and Dante into the medieval world, Tolkien gave us great insights into the modern world.
 Everything Tolkien wrote matters."

+Helios De Rosario Martínez notes in Tengwestië that the volume is rich in detail about the languages of Middle-earth, some of it already published in the linguistic journals Parma Eldalamberon and Vinyar Tengwar, some of it new.